 Port Phillip Estate is a little bit fancy pants.
 The venue is modern and gorgeous, with floor-to-ceiling windows facing the vineyards and providing a slight view of the sea.
 We were dressed pretty casually and walked in with backpacks, which might have been off-putting to one of the servers who basically walked away from us mid-tasting.
 Kind of rude, but we didn’t let it dampen our tipsy spirits!

 Red Hill Estate has absolutely insane views of the vineyards rolling down to the sea.
 I’ve never visited a cellar door with such a stunning landscape in its backyard.
-Combine a casual tasting with lunch at an outdoor table and you’ve got yourself a killer afternoon on the Peninsula.
+Combine a casual tasting with lunch at an outdoor table and you’ve got yourself a killer afternoon at the Mornington Peninsula wineries.

 If you’re dead-set on hitting the Great Ocean Road, by all means: make that long, winding drive down and back and hit beach after rock formation after scenic overlook.
 I would never tell you not to make this epic Great Ocean Road Trip because it is truly stellar, but you’re in for a whole lot of driving if you do.